n8sh/phobos-next/README.md

 - Minimalistic fixed-length (static) array with length fitting in an `ubyte` for compact packing: `minimal_fixed_array.d`.
 - ...

+For reference semantics wrap uncopyable containers in `std.typecons.RefCounter`.

 ## Wrapper types
 - A wrapper for bounded types: `bound.d`